Scandium Market Size and Share

 Scandium, with the chemical symbol Sc and atomic number 21, is a silver-white transitional metal categorized as a rare-earth element.
 It possesses distinctive traits such as lightness, a high melting point, and a small ionic radius.
 Due to its small ion size, it seldom forms concentrations exceeding 100 ppm naturally, as it doesn't readily bond with common ore-forming anions.
 Notably, its main applications include solid oxide fuel cells (SOFCs) and aluminum-scandium alloys, enhancing strength and performance, particularly due to its fine grain refinement, which reduces hot cracking in welds and improves fatigue behavior.

 The scandium market is segmented by product type, end-user industry, and geography.
 By product type, the market is segmented into oxide, fluoride, chloride, nitrate, iodide, alloy, carbonate, and other product types.
 By end-user industry, the market is segmented into aerospace and defense, solid oxide fuel cells, ceramics, lighting, electronics, 3D printing, sporting goods, and other end-user industries.
 The report also covers the market size and forecasts for scandium in 6 countries across major regions.
-For each segment, market sizing and forecasts were made based on revenue (USD million).
+For each segment, market sizing and forecasts have been done on the basis of value (USD).

 By Product Type